SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 --

-> I cannot image a more ready instrument in the hands of Satan for the ruin of souls than a minister who tells sinners it is not their duty to repent of their sins [and] who has the arrogance to call himself a gospel minister, while he teaches that God hates some men infinitely and unchangeably for no reason whatever but simply because he chooses to do so.
+> I cannot imagine a more ready instrument in the hands of Satan for the ruin of souls than a minister who tells sinners it is not their duty to repent of their sins [and] who has the arrogance to call himself a gospel minister, while he teaches that God hates some men infinitely and unchangeably for no reason whatever but simply because he chooses to do so.
 O my brethren! may the Lord save you from the charmer, and keep you ever deaf to the voice of error. &mdash; In Murray, Spurgeon v.
 Hyper-Calvinism, 155–56.

 ### 2. Orthodox Calvinism (Scholastic Calvinism)
 - **Founded**: Calvinism was founded by John Calvin, a French theologian and pastor, in the mid-16th century.
 Calvin's influential work, "Institutes of the Christian Religion," first published in **1536**, laid the foundational doctrines of what would later be called Calvinism.